tytydraco/yessleep/out/Driving_Through_Hellfire.md

 Silence freshens the air for all of three seconds before she sighs and says "Did you hear about Ben?"

 Ben is our cousin, as well.
 I grew up with him and his sister when I was a child.
-Back then, our whole neighborhood was very well-connected and close, so everyone knew everyone, and we all cared for one another.
+Back then, our whole neighborhood was very well-connected and close, we all cared for one another and we acted like one big, happy family.

 I hadn't seen Ben in many years, though.
 We moved out of that neighborhood when I was in the 5th grade and Ben and I lost touch.